 Administrative proceedings are heard by:

-The territorial jurisdiction of the District Administrative Court and the Regional Administrative Court covers the entire administrative territory of Latvia in each case.
+The territorial jurisdiction of the Regional Administrative Court and District Administrative Court covers the entire administrative territory of Latvia.
 The District Administrative Court has five courthouses, one in each judicial region, i.e. one each in Riga, Jelgava, Rēzekne, Valmiera and Liepāja.

 Jurisdiction by subject-matter